needle-mirror/com.unity.xr.management/Documentation~/Provider.md

 ## Package Initialization

 Given the need for **ScriptableObject** instance to support loaders and settings, the user will be forced to create these instances at some point.
-Both **XRManager** and the **Unified Settings** support can handle creating the necessary instances on demand but it may be beneficial to create these up front at package installation.
+Both **XRManagerSettings** and the **Unified Settings** support can handle creating the necessary instances on demand but it may be beneficial to create these up front at package installation.
 If you derive a class from **XRPackageInitializationBase** and fill out the interface properties and methods the management system will provide for creation of default instances of your loader and settings at installation.
 Creation of each one is driven by prompting the user if it is OK to do that and, if so, creating the instance in the appropriate default location in the Assets folder.
 For loaders this is Assets/XR/Loaders.
 For settings this is Assets/XR/Settings.
 While these are the recommended locations for putting these package based objects they do not have to be located there.
 The user is free to move them around as long as we can find at least one instance of each type for each package.

 # Installing *XR SDK Management*